2600hz/monster-ui/docs/appstore.md

 ## Adding your application to the App Store
 The Monster-UI Framework has been built to allow developers to code their own apps and to allow them to reach their users via the Monster-UI.

+There are 2 ways to add your applications inside the database.

+### Automatic way with a Kazoo Command
+Assuming you've installed your Monster applications to `/path/to/monster-ui/apps`, you can run the following SUP command on the server:

+    sup crossbar_maintenance init_apps '/path/to/monster-ui/apps' 'http://your.api.server:8000/v2'

+This will load the apps (and let you know which apps it couldn't automatically load) into the master account (including icons, if present).
+For any apps that failed to be loaded automatically, you can follow the manual instructions below.

+If you want to install a single Monster application:

+    sup crossbar_maintenance init_app '/path/to/monster-ui/apps/{APP}' 'http://your.api.server:8000/v2'

+### Manual way by adding a document to the database
-As of now, in order to see your app inside the app store, you need to manually add it to the database.
-In order to do so, you need to add a document in the Master Account database.
+In order to add your application manually, you have to add a document in the Master Account database.
 So first, go in your master account database.
 At the top-right of the page, there is a dropdown listing the different views of this database, click and select the apps_store, crossbar_listing view in the dropdown.
 This will list all the current apps of your app store.
 In a fresh install, this should be empty!
 If not, make sure you didn't create that document already... :)

 Now click on "New Document", and we'll create that document.